Five arrested in 2020 killing in Taos County

 Taos County officials have asked a judge to hold all five in custody while awaiting trial.

-Taos County officials issued warrants for their arrests April 25, court records show.
+Court records show that Taos County officials issued warrants for their arrests April 25.

 Romero also faces six counts of drug trafficking in Bernalillo County stemming from her April 26 arrest at an Albuquerque motel.
 Officers found her in possession of methamphetamine, heroin and crack cocaine when they arrested her on the Taos County charges, according to a criminal complaint.